AP source: Rose Bowl denied exemption to allow fans for CFP

 If the game is moved a likely site would be AT&T Stadium in Arlington, Texas.
 The CFP offices are located in suburban Dallas.

-Coaches and school officials with playoff contenders have complained about the Rose Bowl being unable to accommodate players' family members because of California’s COVID-19 restrictions.
+Coaches and school officials with playoff contenders have complained about the Rose Bowl being unable to accommodate players’ family members because of California’s COVID-19 restrictions, put in a place as the state tries to fight a public health crisis that is straining its hospitals.

+The other College Football Playoff semifinal on Jan.
+1 will be held in New Orleans at the Sugar Bowl, with current plans to allow 3,000 fans at the Superdome.
+The championship game is scheduled for Jan.
+11 at Hard Rock Stadium in Miami Gardens, Florida.

+This is the second time California health officials have denied the Tournament of Roses’ request for an exemption to allow fans in the 90,888-seat stadium.

 It is unclear if the game moves if it would be called a Rose Bowl.
-If not it would be the first time in more than 100 years no Rose Bowl game was played after a college football season.
+If not, it would be the first time in more than 100 years no Rose Bowl game was played after a college football season.
+The first Rose Bowl was played Jan.
+1, 1902.

 The last time the Rose Bowl game was played outside Pasadena, California, was 1942.
 The game between Oregon State and Duke was played in Durham, North Carolina, because the West Coast was deemed unsafe after the attacks on Pearl Harbor on Dec.
 7, 1941.